Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 ---

-With our test lets use "Hello world!" as the input string,
+With our test, lets use "Hello world!" as the input string,

 and we'll split at 3.